Import a vehicle into B.C.

 Flood-damaged vehicles

 Don't get stuck with a flood-damaged vehicle.
-Many U.S. vehicles have been damaged in floods.
-These vehicles can't be licensed or insured in B.C.
+Vehicles that have been damaged in floods can't be licensed or insured in B.C.

 U.S. citizens studying in B.C.